-In the Dunn Lab, we use the tools of developmental and translational epidemiology to identify strategies for reducing the burden of mental illness throughout the lifespan.
+In the Dunn Lab, we use the tools of developmental and translational epidemiology to identify strategies for reducing the burden of mental illness and promoting brain health throughout the lifespan.

-Our research seeks to understand the mechanisms that influence risk for mental illness across the lifespan, with a special emphasis on depression and anxiety among women, children, adolescents, and other vulnerable populations (e.g. racial/ethnic minorities; individuals of low socioeconomic status).
+Our research seeks to understand the drivers of both mental illness and mental wellbeing across the lifespan.
+To date, much of our work has focused on the social and biological underpinnings of depression and anxiety among women, children, adolescents, and other vulnerable populations, including racial/ethnic minorities and people of low socioeconomic status.

-Our long-term goal is to translate discoveries about causal mechanisms into effective preventive strategies that reduce the onset of mood disorders and eliminate disparities.
+Our long-term goal is to translate discoveries about causal mechanisms underlying risk and resilience into population-based preventive strategies that not only reduce the onset of brain-related health problems, but also promote brain health.

-Our work has been supported by the National Institute of Mental Health, the Center on the Developing Child at Harvard University, the Brain & Behavior Research Foundation, and the Robert Wood Johnson Foundation.
+Our work has been supported by the National Institute of Mental Health, One Mind, the Brain & Behavior Research Foundation, the Russell Sage Foundation, and the Robert Wood Johnson Foundation.

-Current work in our group focuses on two primary areas.
+Current work in our group focuses on three primary areas.

 We are a multidisciplinary team of researchers from a range of fields, including epidemiology, public health, genetics, education, neurology, psychiatry, and psychology.